timcassell/ProtoPromise/Package/README.md

 ## Latest Updates

-### v2.6.0 - October 2, 2023
+### v2.6.1 - October 21, 2023

-- Added `Promise.AllSettled` and `Promise.MergeSettled` APIs.
-- Fixed a `NullReferenceException` after `OnApplicationQuit`.
+- Fixed compilation error in RELEASE mode in Unity 2020.1 or newer.
+- Fixed `PromiseYielder.WaitOneFrame().ToPromise()` waits an extra frame in Unity versions older than 2021.2.
+- `netstandard2.0` package no longer breaks `netcoreapp3.0` and older build targets.
-- Fixed some race conditions.
+- Fixed spin waits for some synchronous operations.
-- Performance improvements.
-- Renamed `ResultContainer` properties to more closely match ES6.

 See [ChangeLog](../Package/CHANGELOG.md) for the full changelog.